Eric Brown (pilot): Post-war career

-In September 1967 came his last appointment in the Royal Navy when, as a captain, he took command of HMS Fulmar, then the Royal Naval Air Station (now RAF), Lossiemouth, until March 1970.
-He was appointed a naval aide de camp to Queen Elizabeth II on 7 July 1969 and appointed Commander of the Order of the British Empire (CBE) in the 1970 New Year Honours.
+In September 1967 came his last appointment in the Royal Navy when, as a captain, he took command of HMS Fulmar, then the Royal Naval Air Station (from 1972 back with the RAF), Lossiemouth, until March 1970.
+He was appointed a naval aide de camp to Queen Elizabeth II on 7 July 1969 and appointed a Commander of the Order of the British Empire in the 1970 New Year Honours.
 He relinquished his appointment as naval ADC on 27 January 1970 and retired from the Royal Navy later in 1970.

 Records

 Brown flew aircraft from Britain, the United States, Germany, the Soviet Union, Italy and Japan and is listed in the Guinness Book of World Records as holding the record for flying the greatest number of different aircraft.
 The official record is 487, but includes only basic types.
 For example, Brown flew 14 versions of the Spitfire and Seafire and although these versions are very different they appear only once in the list.
 This list includes only aircraft flown by Brown as "Captain in Command".

-Because of the special circumstances involved, Brown didn't think that this record would ever be topped.
+Because of the special circumstances involved, Brown did not think that this record would ever be topped.

-He also held the world record for the most carrier landings, 2,407, partly compiled in testing the arrestor wires on more than 20 aircraft carriers during World War II.
+He also held the world record for the most carrier landings, 2,407, partly compiled in testing the arrestor wires on more than 20 aircraft carriers during the Second World War.